 Other ideas for those ripe and juicy tomatoes: crusty bread salad, a briefly cooked sauce with butter or olive oil, gazpacho, caprese, and, how about a bloody mary mix?

 Thanks to Ruth Reichl and her book, My Kitchen Year, for the inspiration (original recipe “Painless Pasta for Three” p.
 276).

 Fresh Tomatoes & Pasta (No Cook Tomato Sauce)

 recipe adapted from Ruth Reichl, My Kitchen Year

 - 5 ripe tomatoes (or equivalent cherry tomatoes, about 6:1)

-- cheese of choice (either 1 mozzarella ball, a small tub of chèvre, sheep feta, or a few ounces of Parmesan)
+- cheese of choice (mozzarella ball, small tub of chèvre, sheep feta, or a few ounces of Parmesan)

-- Cut the tomatoes in half and squeeze gently to remove the seeds (discard).
-Remove the "core" and chop the tomatoes then add them to the olive oil.
+Cut the tomatoes in half and squeeze gently to remove the seeds.
+Chop the tomatoes, removing the core, then add them to the olive oil.

-- Dice the ball of mozzarella into bite-size pieces and put in the pasta serving bowl.
-(If using chèvre or feta, crumble large pieces into bowl.
-For parmesan, grate into bowl.)
+Tear or dice the ball of mozzarella into bite-size pieces and add to the pasta serving bowl.
+If using chèvre or feta, crumble large pieces into the bowl.
+For parmesan, grate into bowl.